John R. Wilhelm Foreign Correspondence Internships

 The Institute’s John R. Wilhelm Foreign Correspondence Internship Program funds several internships each year through endowed scholarships.
 Since 1970, more than 200 journalism majors have received such support, traveling to approximately 30 countries.

 Applicants must be earning a degree in the E.W.
-Scripps School of Journalism, have significant reporting experience, and must complete the Foreign Correspondence course (JOUR 467/567), which is offered each winter quarter.
-In addition, the International Mass Media course (Jour 466/566) is recommended.
-Applications are distributed to students enrolled in the Jour 467/567 class, and must be submitted to the director of the IIJ by the end of February.
-Applicants are asked to list their top three countries and whether they want print or broadcast assignments.
+Scripps School of Journalism, have significant reporting experience, and must complete the Foreign Correspondence capstone course, which is offered each winter quarter.
+In addition, the International Mass Media course (Jour 4660/5660) is recommended.

 The number of applicants ranges from a dozen to a maximum of about 20 each spring.
-From that number, approximately half a dozen interns are selected for support.
-The number of assignments depends on available scholarship funding.
+From that number, 4-5 interns are selected for support.
 The chances of being selected depend on the applicant’s journalism background, including previous internship experience, as well as academic record.
 Knowledge of a foreign language is a plus, and is required for students who travel to countries where English is not widely spoken.

 A School of Journalism selection committee consisting of faculty members selects scholarship recipients in early spring.
 Scholarships usually are sufficient to cover the costs of food, lodging and air fare.
 Internships are arranged by the students who receive funding.